sfigg/commercialization-public/test/assessments/assessment-platform-command-line-syntax.md

 # Assessment Platform Command-Line Syntax

 **AXE.exe** is a command-line tool that's installed with the Windows Assessment Toolkit.
 You can use this set of command-line options to automate jobs from a script and minimize resource usage.
 A job is one or more assessments run at one time on a computer.
 You can't use the command-line options to compose a job.
 You should create, modify, and save a job by using the Windows Assessment Console.
-By default, jobs are saved to the %USERPROFILE%\\Documents\\Windows Assessment Console\\Jobs folder.
+By default, jobs are saved to %USERPROFILE%\\Documents\\Windows Assessment Console\\\Jobs\\.

 By default, AXE.exe is installed to: